 EH&S has a Waste Minimization Program that reuses, recycles, and treats more than 50% of the total waste generated at the UW.
 Reuse, recycling, and treatment takes place both in laboratories and at the EH&S hazardous waste facility.
 Some waste streams, like batteries, paint and oil are sent offsite for recycling by contractors.
-For more information, refer to the subsection below or visit the website.
+For more information, refer to the subsection below and visit the EH&S website.